tylernguyen/tylernguyen.xyz/docs/about.md

 ???+ question "Where are you?"

-    IRL, I'm based in Texas, USA and can be reached via the [contact page](contact.md).
+    IRL: I'm based in Texas, USA and can be reached via the [contact page](contact.md).

-    Online, `tylernguyen` is my preferred username.
+    Online: `tylernguyen` is my preferred username.
 I do not have a Twitter[^1], Facebook[^2], or any other social media.

     I am most active on this website, my [GitHub](https://github.com/tylernguyen), and my [personal wiki](https://tylernguyen.wiki/).